Ben & Holly's Little Kingdom

-Ben & Holly's Little Kingdom is a British preschool animated television series.
-The show was created by Neville Astley and Mark Baker, and produced by Astley Baker Davies and Entertainment One (the companies responsible for Peppa Pig).
+Ben & Holly's Little Kingdom is a British preschool animated children's television series.
+The show was created by Neville Astley and Mark Baker, and produced by Astley Baker Davies and by Entertainment One UK (the original companies responsible for Peppa Pig).
 Many of the voice actors who worked on Peppa Pig have lent their voices to the show; these include John Sparkes, Sarah Ann Kennedy, David Rintoul and David Graham.
-The music is produced by Julian Nott, who is noted for his Wallace and Gromit and Peppa Pig scores.
+The music is composed, conducted, and produced by Julian Nott, who is noted for his Wallace and Gromit, Bing and Peppa Pig scores.
 Ben & Holly's Little Kingdom is the third show to be produced by Astley Baker Davies.

 Overview

-The show is set in the Little Kingdom which is hidden among thorny brambles.
-The Little Kingdom is ruled by King and Queen Thistle, mainly from the Little Castle, where they live with their three daughters; 8-year-old Princess Holly, and younger twins Daisy and Poppy.
-Elves including 8-year-old Ben live at the Great Elf Tree, which acts as a school, library, apartment block and factory for toys and wands.
-Elves hold the belief that they should never arrive late to anything.
-Civil fairies live in the Fairy Village, which consists of toadstools which have doors and windows.
+The show is set in the Little Kingdom, which is a miniature kingdom hidden among bushes.
+It is ruled by two fairies, King and Queen Thistle.
+They live in the Little Castle with their three daughters; Princess Holly and her naughty younger twins Daisy and Poppy.
+Nanny Plum is the fairies' nanny and housekeeper, known for her sarcastic comments and overall uninterested mood.
+Elves, including Ben Elf, live at the Great Elf Tree, which acts as a school, library, apartment complex and factory all in one.
+Elves are more traditional and live like humans, not using magic, while fairies are modern and magic-oriented.
+Despite this, the Elf Factory is run on magic.

-Fairies use magic and most of the fairies are named after flowers or other plants.
-Elves have their own catchphrase, "...and I'm an Elf" (or "We're Elves"), commonly tooting their instrument (most often a horn) afterward.
-Fairies also have their catchphrase, commonly "I'm a fairy", sometimes waving their wands afterwards as a kind of parody of the elves’ culture.
-Elves tell the time with wrist watches and/or clocks, while fairies tell the time with the sounds of different kinds of birds.
-The Elves operate Elf Rescue, the Elf Farm and the Elf Windmill.
-King Thistle likes to play golf and Ben & Holly's invention, crazy golf at the Royal Course.
-Ben and Holly have a ladybird friend called Gaston.
-Nanny Plum and the Wise Old Elf are characters too, and they have important jobs to do in the context of the show.
-Mr. and Mrs. Elf are Ben's parents.
+The Wise Old Elf (also known as Cedric Elf) is the head elf.
+He operates the Elf Rescue, Elf Farm and Elf Windmill, among many others.
+Elves have their catchphrase, "...and I'm an elf" (occasionally "we're elves"), tooting their horn afterwards, however, they sometimes just blow a raspberry, such as in "The Elf Factory" when an Elf Worker forgets her horn.
+Fairies have a matching catchphrase, "I'm a fairy" (occasionally "we're fairies"), followed by a wave and sparkle of their wands.
+Ben and Holly also have a coccinellid ladybird pet named Gaston, who acts like a dog and is their best friend.